 Think Before You Pink® launched in 2002 in response to the growing concern about the number of pink ribbon products on the market.
-The campaign calls for more transparency and accountability by companies that take part in breast cancer fundraising, and encourages consumers to ask critical questions about pink ribbon promotions.
+The ground-breaking campaign calls for more transparency and accountability by companies that take part in breast cancer fundraising, and encourages consumers to ask critical questions about pink ribbon promotions.

 The term that started a movement.
 Breast Cancer Action coined the term pinkwashing as part of our Think Before You Pink® campaign.